 The Work Continues

 The regular heating and cooling of the lead of the roofs, gullies.
 Gutters and downpipes in sunshine and shade summer and winter causes the lead to crack and water seeps through.
+This is exacerbated by the gradual erosion of the lead through acid rain.
+We shall in due course need to replace the lead on the North and South Transepts.

 The constant movement of the lead puts a strain on the thin glass causing cracks and breaks.
 The moisture within the building condenses on the cold windows and mildew grows cutting down the light.